Denis535/UnityShooterExample/UnityShooterExample/Assets/README.md

   * UnityEngine/Points/FirePoint.cs
   * UnityEngine/Sockets/Socket.cs
   * UnityEngine/Sockets/WeaponSocket.cs
-  * UnityEngine.InputSystem/InputActions_UI.cs
+  * UnityEngine.InputSystem/UIInputProvider.cs
-  * UnityEngine.InputSystem/InputActions_Character.cs
+  * UnityEngine.InputSystem/CharacterInputProvider.cs
-  * UnityEngine.InputSystem/InputActions_Camera.cs
+  * UnityEngine.InputSystem/CameraInputProvider.cs
   * UnityEngine.AddressableAssets/R.cs
   * UnityEngine.AddressableAssets/L.cs
-  * Project.01.UI/VisualElementFactory.cs
-  * Project.01.UI/VisualElementExtensions.cs
-  * Project.06.Game.Actors/CharacterBase.cs
-  * Project.06.Game.Actors/PlayableCharacterBase.cs
-  * Project.06.Game.Actors/NonPlayableCharacterBase.cs
-  * Project.06.Game.Actors/MoveableBody.cs
-  * Project.06.Game.Things/WeaponBase.cs

 The project has the following dependencies:
-- Clean Architecture Game Framework - the framework that helps you develop your project using a modular clean architecture.
+- Architecture Game Framework - the framework that helps you develop your project using a modular clean architecture.
   * https://denis535.github.io/#clean-architecture-game-framework-unity
 - Addressables Extensions           - the addressables additions that gives you the ability to use your assets in more convenient way.
   * https://denis535.github.io/#addressables-extensions-unity